CAAPIM/Xamarin-MAS-Foundation/Guides/Android/ANDROID_GUIDES.md

 ### Authenticate user with password

-**Scenario 2**: You created a specialized mobile app just to check account statements.
-In this case, you want users authenticated to see anything so you present a login screen.
+**Scenario 2**: You created a specialized mobile app that just checks bank account balances.
+In this case, you want users to log in immediately.
 Under the covers, the Mobile SDK requests an access token from the MAG.
 If the username and password are valid, the MAG authenticates and grants access.

 ```c#
 //